 Scandinavia’s gateway to the fjords

-Oslo is doing everything it can to claim the prize of Europe’s capital of contemporary style.
-The Opera House evokes an iceberg in a fjord, public art is a national pastime, and the city’s extraordinary museums span the Viking age to modern Norway.
-So impressive are the results, that Oslo has become so much more than a mere stopover on the road to the fjords.
+Oslo is doing everything it can to claim the prize as Europe’s capital of contemporary style, despite facing strong competition from nearby Copenhagen and other Nordic hubs.
+Oslo's angular Opera House evokes an iceberg in a fjord, public art is a national pastime, and the city’s extraordinary museums span the Viking age to Norway's modern state of contented enlightenment.
+It's a city to appreciate for its many merits, not merely a stopover on the road to the fjords.

 Explore related stories